 X.2.1 Validate mADX Option

-The Content Creator or Content Consumer Actors, SHALL be grouped with the Content Data Structure Consumer and the mCSD Care Services Updates Consumer if the Validate mADX message Option is used, which includes the Retrieve Data Structure Definition [QRPH-59] transaction.
+The Content Creator or Content Consumer Actors, SHALL be grouped with the Content Data Structure Consumer and the mCSD Care Services Updates Consumer if the Validate mADX message Option is used, which includes the Retrieve Indicator Definition [QRPH-59] transaction.

 X.3 mADX Required Actor Groupings

-There are no Required Actor Groupings defined except in the Validate mADX Option where the Content Creator or Content Consumer Actors, SHALL be grouped with the Content Data Structure Consumer and the mCSD Care Services Updates Consumer as indicated in X2.1
+There are no Required Actor Groupings defined except in the Validate mADX Option where the Content Creator or Content Consumer Actors, SHALL be grouped with the Content Data Structure Consumer and the mCSD Care Services Updates Consumer as indicated in X.2.1

 X.4 mADX Overview

-mADX defines a mADX/DSD conformant to the HL7 FHIR specification.
+mADX defines a mADX/DSD conformant to the HL7 FHIR Measure Resource.
 The mADX/DSD defines the metadata needed to validate a mADX message for representing aggregate health data.
 More information on the characteristics of data being sent in a mADX message is provided in Section X.4 of the ADX Profile.

 This profile sets constraints on the mandatory dimensions which shall be in a mADX/DSD.
 Additional data element dimensions may be defined as necessary within the context of use - for example, within a particular country or implementing jurisdiction.
-Similarly, whereas mADX assumes that code sets and other structural metadata will be exchanged between Content Creators and Content Consumers, the content of that structural metadata is out of scope for mADX and shall be defined by the jurisdictional bodies governing the data exchange.
+Similarly, whereas mADX assumes that code sets and other structural metadata will be shared with Content Creators and Content Consumers under the Validate Option as described in X.2.1.
 These inputs to the mADX message schema definition are conceptually illustrated by Figure X.4-1 in which the Content Creator and Content Consumer are both enacting the Validate mADX Option.

 Figure X.4-1: An illustration of mADX Profile inputs and outputs